Why your student loan payments may be delayed (again)

 Biden's conservative critics argue enough is enough

-When student loan interest and payments were first paused in March 2020, as part of the Cares Act, borrowers were in the vice grip of the pandemic, and the pause enjoyed bipartisan support – as did moves to extend it, at least long enough for the economic effects of the pandemic to recede and for borrowers to get back on their feet.
+When student loan interest and payments were first paused in March 2020, as part of the CARES Act, borrowers were in the vise grip of the pandemic and the pause enjoyed bipartisan support — as did moves to extend it, at least long enough for the economic effects of the pandemic to recede and for borrowers to get back on their feet.

 Despite inflation hitting another 40-year high, hiring is rebounding.
-Critics of another extension also point out: The pause on interest and payments has cost the federal government, and taxpayers, at least $95 billion.
+Critics of another extension also point out that the pause on interest and payments has cost the federal government, along with taxpayers, at least $95 billion.

 "Hardworking taxpayers are tired of having their backs broken by this President.
 Another repayment freeze only begets unfairness that is inevitably leveled at both taxpayers and responsible borrowers alike," Foxx said.